-Aspirin is a trade name for acetylsalicylic acid, a common pain reliever (also called an analgesic).
+Aspirin is another name for acetylsalicylic acid, a common pain reliever (also called an analgesic).
 The earliest known uses of the drug can be traced back to the Greek physician Hippocrates in the fifth century BC.
 He used powder extracted from the bark of willows to treat pain and reduce fever.

 Aspirin Poisoning Causes

 For a variety of reasons, some people intentionally ingest poisons or poison others.
 Some reasons include:

 Aspirin poisoning can also be accidental and was once the most common cause of accidental poisoning of children.
 Safety precautions such as child-resistant packaging has helped make it less common.

 Inappropriate dosing in both children and elderly people is one of the reasons accidental aspirin poisonings continue to happen.
 Hundreds of medications -- both over-the-counter and prescription medicines -- contain aspirin or aspirin-like substances.
 Unintentional poisoning can result if these medications are taken in combination, in inappropriate doses, or over a long time period.
 This is especially likely to occur in older people with chronic health problems.

 Aspirin Poisoning Symptoms